The Leigh Ann Conn Prize for Renewable Energy

 Deadline for Nominations

-Nominations will be accepted from January 1, 2014 to June 1, 2014.
-Applications received after June 1st will be considered for the 2015 competition.
+The prize is awarded biannually on odd number years.
+Nominations will be accepted from January 1, 2014 to December 31, 2014.
+Applications received after December 31st will be considered for the 2017 competition.

 Send nominations by regular mail, fax, or e-mail to: